Hashal890/Bitrix24-Clone/README.md

 ## Features

-- Smooth experience on login page.
+- Smooth experience on the login page.
-- Well designed home page.
+- Well-designed home page.
-- Dashboard with good looking UI.
+- Dashboard with good-looking UI.
+- Pagination.
-- Add and remove task with different functionalities.
+- Add and remove tasks.
+- Toggle status of task.
 - Know about comapany structure.